[KH Biz Forum] Looking beyond today’s crises and into the future

-This year’s forum was held at Shilla Hotel in Seoul under the theme “Korea in crisis: How to survive in an era of trade wars and industrial risks.”
+This year’s forum was held at The Shilla Seoul under the theme “Korea in crisis: How to survive in an era of trade wars and industrial risks.”
 It took place amid slowing global economic growth and mounting uncertainties, including US-China trade tension and Japan’s export curbs against Korea.

 Over 200 government officials, business representatives and leaders of foreign and domestic business associations attended the event to share insights on corporate risks and explore ways to manage them effectively.

-Among the participants were Fair Trade Commission Chairperson Joh Sung-wook, Korea Trade-Investment Promotion Agency CEO Kwon Pyung-oh, European Chamber of Commerce in Korea Chairperson and Mercedes-Benz Korea CEO Dimitris Psillakis, Korea Chamber of Commerce and Industry Vice Chairman Kim Jun-dong, and Posco Vice Chairman Han Sung-hee.
+Among the participants were Fair Trade Commission Chairperson Joh Sung-wook, Korea Trade-Investment Promotion Agency CEO Kwon Pyung-oh, European Chamber of Commerce in Korea Chairperson and Mercedes-Benz Korea CEO Dimitris Psillakis, Korea Chamber of Commerce and Industry Vice Chairman Kim Jun-dong, and Posco Senior Executive Vice President Han Sung-hee.

 Kim Hoh, founder of THE LAB h, offered insights on how companies should communicate with the public in times of crisis, based on brain science analysis.